secondterra/Code-of-Conduct/README.md

 # Code of Conduct
-Code of Conduct for the Second Terra Community
+Code of Conduct for the Second Terra Community :cop:

 ![](https://i.ibb.co/Bgfnmf0/Second-Terra2.png)